Libby Heaney: Ent- and The Evolution of Ent-: QX (2022)

-In 2022, Libby Heaney was commissioned by Light Art Space to create Ent-, a 360 immersive installation that revisits Bosch’s Garden of Earthly Delights through quantum.
+In 2022, Libby Heaney was commissioned by Light Art Space to create Ent-, a 360 immersive installation that revisits Bosch's Garden of Earthly Delights through quantum.
 The work uses quantum computing as both a medium and a paradigm through which to conceive human and non-human relations.

 Ent- was exhibited at LAS, Ars Electronica, and arebyte gallery in London.
 The work was also modified to fit a full dome projection at the Deutsches Museum in Munich, projected onto a public facade in Seoul, and turned into a playable version for an exhibition at Nahmad Contemporary in New York.

 In 2022, Ent- was a winner in the Art Science Category of the Falling Walls prize and received the Lumen Prize immersive environment award.

 The Evolution of Ent-:QX, first displayed at arebyte gallery in London, builds on Ent- and imagines a fictional quantum computing company (QX) that appropriates, parodies and subverts the language of big tech in order to educate the viewer on current profit-oriented uses of quantum computing as well as propose new ways to think about and use the technology.

-SlimeQore (2022)

-SlimeQore is a performative lecture accompanied by an immersive video montage, first performed at the Zabludowicz Collection in June 2022.
-In December 2022, it was translated into Italian and performed by actor Chiara Ferrara at Roma Europa festival in Rome.
-It uses slime as a metaphor for quantum particles and for the slimy world of big tech.
-Throughout the performance, Libby invites the audience to play with slime in order to understand the fluid nature of quantum physics and its implications.
+In 2023, Ent- was acquired and displayed by the 0xCollection, a new media arts institution based in Basel, in their inaugural exhibition in Prague.